Black hole - neutron star mergers: The first mass gap and kilonovae: Introduction

-BH-NS binaries are much more difficult to detect through EM observations \citep{2014MNRAS.445.3115L}.
-Although observations of high-mass X-ray binaries with black holes suggest that such systems should exist, the formation rate of merging BH-NS binaries is not well-constrained.
-BH-NS binaries have not been observed in electromagnetic (EM) signals (see also \cite{bhattacharya2019mergers}).
-Here again, the O1/O2 science runs from the LIGO/Virgo consortium detected no BH-NS binaries.
+This picture is changing as data from the third (O3) LIGO/Virgo science run are published.
+Table~\ref{tab.events} shows the most confident candidates associated with the mass gap from the O3 science run.
+Four events were classified as BH-NS mergers ~\citep{bhns2021,LIGO2021c}, and one as either a BH-BH or a BH-NS merger because the lighter compact object lies in the first mass gap (FMG) and its nature is currently unknown~\citep{gw190814}.

-This picture is changing as data from the O3 science run from LIGO/Virgo are published.
-Table \ref{eventstab} shows the candidates from the O3 science run (from \href{https://gracedb.ligo.org/superevents/public/O3/}{gracedb.ligo.org}) excluding the BH-BH systems through May 9, 2020.
-These preliminary reports, if confirmed, include observations of both BH-NS mergers as well as the first mass gap (FMG) compact objects.
-In using the data from the LIGO database, we note that LIGO/Virgo classification scheme has some specific choices that may be somewhat different from those typically assumed in literature: NSs are objects with mass $M<3\msun$, FMG objects have mass $3<M<5\msun$, while BHs have mass $M>5\msun$.
-Such classification means that any type of actual double compact object (NS-NS, BH-NS, or BH-BH) can have one or two FMG objects as long as the mass limit between NSs and BHs is anywhere between $\sim 2-5\msun$.
-In particular, one of the candidates from O3 has been just confirmed to include a compact object in the first mass gap: $m_1=23.2^{+1.1}_{-1.0}\msun$ and $m_2=2.59^{+0.08}_{-0.09}\msun$ (medians and $90\%$ symmetric credible intervals; \cite{gw190814}).
-However, it is not clear whether this system (GW190814) is a BH-BH or a BH-NS merger.
+We note that LIGO/Virgo's prompt classification scheme adopts specific choices about how to characterize compact objects that differ from those typically assumed in the literature: NSs are objects with mass $M<3\msun$, FMG objects have mass $3<M<5\msun$, and BHs have mass $M>5\msun$.
+This classification means that any type of actual double compact object (NS-NS, BH-NS, or BH-BH) can have one or two FMG objects as long as the true mass limit discriminating between NSs and BHs is anywhere between $\sim 2-5\msun$.